pritesh/kubernetes-setup/README.md

 sudo kubeadm init --kubernetes-version v1.7.15
 # or with flannel which needs pod networking specified
+sudo kubeadm init --pod-network-cidr=10.244.0.0/16
+# or use a specific version and with flannel which needs pod networking specified
-sudo kubeadm init --pod-network-cidr=10.244.0.0/16 wget https://raw.githubusercontent.com/coreos/flannel/v0.9.1/Documentation/kube-flannel.yml
+sudo kubeadm init --kubernetes-version v1.7.15 --pod-network-cidr=10.244.0.0/16
+wget https://raw.githubusercontent.com/coreos/flannel/v0.9.1/Documentation/kube-flannel.yml
 # now you would get something like this at the end:
 # sudo kubeadm join --token=<token> <ip-address:port>